 Canadians are no longer stomping their feet and bemoaning annual Boxing Day sales as a day-late, dollar-short time-waster.
-We've now got alternatives: Black Friday Canada.
-Cross-border bargain hunters are gassing up their vehicles and strategically planning their shopping excursions in an act of optimism to lock in savings now.
+We've now got alternatives: Cross-border bargain hunters are gassing up their vehicles and strategically planning their shopping excursions in an act of optimism to lock in savings now.

-Statisticians and retailers have taken note, flooding editor in-boxes with surveys of Canadian shopping habits come Nov.
+Statisticians and retailers are taking note, flooding editor in-boxes with surveys upon surveys of Canadian shopping habits come Nov.
 24. Get ready for the U.S. Thanksgiving shopping extravaganza.
 It starts on Black Friday ('black' because stores use the deep discounts to get into the black, or profit, for the year) and ends on Cyber Monday, the biggest online shopping day on the calendar.
 And while it was once just a U.S.-based bash, now it's big on both sides of the border.

 How big?
 Well, here are the numbers: